dotswg/dots-requirements/draft-ietf-dots-requirements.md

   such as a volumetric DDoS attack causing network congestion.

 DOTS signal:
-: A concise authenticated status/control message transmitted over the signal channel between DOTS agents, used to indicate the client's need for mitigation, as well as to convey the status of any requested mitigation.
+: A concise status/control message transmitted over the signal channel between DOTS agents, used to indicate the client's need for mitigation, or to convey the status of any requested mitigation.

 Heartbeat:
 : A message transmitted between DOTS agents over the signal channel, used as a keep-alive and to measure peer health.

 Data channel:
-: A bidirectional, mutually authentication communication channel between two DOTS agents used for infrequent but reliable bulk exchange of data not easily or appropriately communicated through the signal channel under attack conditions.
+: A bidirectional, mutually authenticated communication channel between two DOTS agents used for infrequent but reliable bulk exchange of data not easily or appropriately communicated through the signal channel.
+Reliable bulk data exchange may not function well or at all during attacks causing network congestion.
+The data channel is not expected to operate in such conditions.

 Filter:
 : A specification of a matching network traffic flow or set of flows.
 The filter